-Free Consultation with a Skilled Long Beach Spinal Cord Injury Lawyer
+Contact a Long Beach Spinal Cord Injury Lawyer

-At our firm, we believe in aggressively defending our clients’ rights and ensuring we explore every possible avenue of compensation on our clients’ behalf.
+At our law firm, we believe in aggressively defending our clients’ rights and ensuring we explore every possible avenue of compensation available in Southern California on our clients’ behalf.
 Harting Simkins & Ryan, LLP is dedicated to providing our clients in Long Beach, CA, with the full range of our experience and resources for spinal cord injury cases.
 Reach out to us to schedule a consultation, and we can let you know what you can expect from a lawsuit.